 The governing body ensures that children are taught about how to keep themselves and others safe, including online.
-The school recognises that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.
+The school recognises that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs and/or disabilities (SEND).

-The school pays particular attention to its practices, especially through the Life Education programme, differentiated according to age and understanding of the pupil cohort, to help children adjust their behaviours, both inside and outside school and online, to reduce risks (particularly online), build resilience (including to radicalisation) to protect themselves and their peers, foster healthy and respectful relationships with others and provide information about who they should turn to for help.
+The school pays particular attention to its practices, especially through the Life Education programme, which is fully inclusive and differentiated according to age and understanding of the pupil cohort, to help children adjust their behaviours, both inside and outside school and online, to reduce risks (particularly online), build resilience (including to radicalisation) to protect themselves and their peers, foster healthy and respectful relationships with others and provide information about who they should turn to for help.
+The school has regard to the statutory DfE guidance which can be found here.